 Good sanitation is essential in preventing the spread of disease.
-This includes disposing of human waste properly and ensuring that water is clean.
+This includes disposing of human waste properly and ensuring that the water is clean.
 Sewage systems and septic tanks are used to dispose of human waste safely.
-In addition, water treatment plants clean water so that it is safe to drink.
+In addition, water treatment plants clean the water, so it is safe to drink.

-Meanwhile, sanitation focuses on the health of all the people in a community.
+Meanwhile, sanitation focuses on the health of all community members.
 On a smaller scale, adequate home sanitation will protect your family from illness.
 However, the sanitation quality of a neighborhood is more important.
 Because even if your house is clean, your family members can still catch a disease from the surrounding environment.

 Although they focus on different things, the primary purpose of hygiene and sanitation is to maintain health and prevent diseases.
-We need to pay attention to both practices, or we will risk getting ill.
+We must pay attention to both practices or risk getting ill.
 The more people care about hygiene and sanitation, the healthier we will be.